Arrival and Collecting the Rental Car –

 When you collect the car or it’s delivered to you, run through the costs and terms of the car rental insurance etc again.
 Make sure you’re provided with all necessary paperwork and a rental agreement, though you may find in some countries, that the agreement is less ‘official’ than you’d like, such as the one I had in the Philippines written on a napkin!

 Check the car for damage before you leave, especially if its a brand new car.
 In many countries a slightly beaten up old car is actually an advantage as its unlikely any new scrapes or dents will be noticed.
+Point out any damage and take photos of it on your mobile phone.

 Agree whether the car should be returned with an empty or full fuel tank.
 If it should be returned full, make sure it is.
 Excessive charges for fuel are a favourite method of making more money for rental companies.
 Fill up until the petrol pump clicks.
 Then fill again till it clicks again.
 And again!
 Some car rental companies give you a full tank and tell you to return it empty.
 This is a bit of a scam as- A)They can charge you a high price for the tank of petrol you use.
 B) They know you can’t return the car absolutely empty so they’ll always benefit from this.
 If given a choice tell them you’ll bring it back full.